 Bobby pins, foam curlers, rouge, hairnets, Goo, pocket combs (think Kookie from 77 Sunset Strip), Minipoo, English Lavender, LifeBuoy, Ipana, and Tangee.
 Where did they go?
 Ah, I guess I am just getting old, and the thought of it is giving me Agita.
 Better go take a bicarbonate of soda.

 More About Cindy Phillips:

 Read Cindy's blog at Life as a Turkey Sandwich

 More Articles for Boomers:

 Do you remember anything that's gone now?
 Leave a comment at the bottom of the page.
-We never publish your email address.
-We just need to know you're human.
+It won't show up until I have time to approve it.